Deep learning forecasts of cosmic acceleration parameters from DECi-hertz Interferometer Gravitational-wave Observatory: Data simulation

-where $\kappa \simeq 4.5$, $T_{\text {obs }}$ is the observation time, and $dN/ df$ is the number density of white dwarfs in the galactic per unit frequency
+where $\kappa \simeq 4.5$, $T_{\text {obs }}$ is the observation time and $dN/ df$ is the number density of white dwarfs in the galactic per unit frequency:

 The factor of 0.01 in $S_{h}^{N S}(f)$ represents the proportion of neutron star noise that cannot be removed.
-The sensitive frequency range of DECIGO is from $f_{\text{low }}=10^{-3} Hz$ to $f_{\text {high}}=100 Hz$.
+The sensitive frequency range of DECIGO is from $f_{\text{min }}=10^{-3} Hz$ to $f_{\text {max}}=100 Hz$.
 In Fig.~1, we show the noise spectral density of different GW detectors, from which one could see that gravitational waves generated by binary neutron stars falls within the observation range of DECIGO instead of LISA.

-Based on the one-sided noise power spectral density (PSD), one could obtain the time-domain noise signal from the one-sided PSD.
-The process is as follows: first, we need to generate a set of frequency-domain signals $s(f)$ with length $N$ using the one-sided PSD $S_{h, \text{DECIGO}}^{\text {inst}}(f)$.
-Each component of $s(f)$ can be expressed as
+Based on the one-sided noise power spectral density (PSD), we could obtain the time-domain noise signal from the one-sided PSD; in this paper, we utilized the Python function pycbc.noise.gaussian.noise\_from\_psd \cite{74} ,which takes a PSD as input and returns colored Gaussian noise, to simulate the time-domain noise received by the DECIGO detector.

-where the number of samples for $f$ is $N$ and rand (0,1) represents a randomly generated number between 0 and 1.
-Then, we could perform a discrete inverse Fourier transform on $s(f)$ to obtain the time-domain noise data